glob3mobile/mmt-vector-tiles/README.md

 - A root folder shall be created for all the data sources, with a merged name like: tables_names+levels+projection.
 - A folder shall be created for any level named with level number.
 - At any level, a folder shall be created for any column named with column number.
-- The files generated shall be named according the format: row.geojson (row.geobson)
+- The files generated shall be named according the format: row.geojson (row.geobson).
 - Non file shall be generated for empty tiles.